Robert F. Kennedy Bridge: Interchange plaza and approach viaducts

 The Robert Moses Administration Building, a two-story Art Deco structure designed by Embury, served as the headquarters of the TBTA (now the MTA's Bridges and Tunnels division).
 The building was next to the Manhattan span's plaza, to which it was connected.
-In 1969, the Manhattan span's toll plaza was relocated west and the I-278 toll plaza was relocated south, and both toll plazas were expanded more than threefold.
+In 1969, the Manhattan span's toll plaza was moved west and the I-278 toll plaza was moved south, and both toll plazas were expanded more than threefold.
 This required the destruction of the building's original towers.
-A room was built in 1966 to store Moses's models and blueprints of planned roads and crossings, but they were relocated to the MTA's headquarters at 2 Broadway in the 1980s.
+A room was built in 1966 to store Moses's models and blueprints of planned roads and crossings, but they were moved to the MTA's headquarters at 2 Broadway in the 1980s.
 The building was renamed after Moses in 1989.

 The interchange plaza connects with the over-water spans via a three-legged concrete viaduct that has a total length of more than 2.5 mi.
 The segments of the viaduct rest atop steel girders, which in turn are placed perpendicularly between concrete piers spaced 60 to 140 ft apart.
 Each pier is supported by a set of three octagonal columns.
 The viaduct is mostly eight lanes wide, except at the former locations of the toll plazas, where it widens.
 The viaduct once traversed Little Hell Gate, a small creek that formerly separated Randalls Island to the north and Wards Island to the south; the waterway has since been filled in.
 The viaduct rose 62 ft above the mean high water of Little Hell Gate.